-Drill your first pilot hole.
+- Drill your first pilot hole.

-Drill your second pilot hole.
+2. Drill your second pilot hole.

 I cut in 1 inch from the inside of the circle so the planter doesn’t fall through the hole.
 If you are not comfortable doing that, simply cut directly on the pencil mark and use a larger planter to place in the hole.